kemuridama/kemuridama/README.md

 ### :hammer_and_wrench: Frameworks and Libraries

 - React
+  - Storybook
 - Ruby on Rails

+### Tools and Other

+- Visual Studio Code
+- Home server
+  - VyOS

 ## :briefcase: Careers

-### 2018-current freee K.K.
+### 2018 - current freee K.K.

+I'm a new graduate in 2018 and working as a software engineer, DevRel and in-house streaming operator.
 As a software engineer, I develop and maintain freee会計, their accounting SaaS application.

-As a member of dev branding team, I organize technology events.
+As a DevRel, a member of dev branding team, I organize technology events.
+As a in-house streaming operator, I build in-house studios and operate in-house hybrid events and online general meetings of shareholders.

 ## :dart: Activities